greghesp/ha-bambulab/SIGNING_DESIGN.md

 `python -m pytest tests/test_fan_entity.py -q` runs additional mocked entity checks when Home Assistant is installed; otherwise those checks skip.
 No test needs vendor credentials, makes a service call or controls a printer.

+## Fan-only review contract (22 September)

+`BambuClient.publish_fan(FansEnum, percentage)` is the only signed transport entry. `CommandSigner.sign_fan_command(fan_id, percentage)` constructs the payload internally and reserves a durable sequence only after input validation.
+No caller-supplied payload, G-code, encrypted field or extra command can enter that interface.
+Percentages retain the integration's ten-percent rounding.
+A broker error returns false; no automatic command retry is introduced.
+This is a scope boundary, not a sandbox against hostile code in the HA process.

+`tests/pybambu/test_fan_signing_boundary.py` is a credential-free contract suite using newly generated keys/certificates.
+It decrypts every supported fan's output at representative speeds and tests invalid/nonfinite/boolean values, unsupported fan IDs, compound commands, generic publication refusal, unsigned compatibility, broker failure and no replay.
+The existing signing suite covers reconnects, sequence persistence, expiry and rejection.
+These synthetic self-signed peers do **not** establish real-printer certificate trust.

+Still blocked: independent trust anchors and device identity policy, complete application-chain validation, explicit setup/repair UX, a fresh revocation source, renewal, and acceptable licensing/architecture.
+No stale-CRL deadline was extended and no licensing notice was removed in this revision.